KillianFra/typoracer/README.md

 [X] - Get input from keyboard

-[ ] - Compare Letter to text
+[X] - Compare Letter to text

-[ ] - display at the same place the input and the text to write
+[DEPRECATED] - display at the same place the input and the text to write

 [ ] - Calculate WPM (Word per minutes)